mac-comp240/hw1_unique-chars/README.md

 Your code should:

 - use asserts for your tests
-- follow the coding guidelines found on the previous page of this unit
+- follow the coding guidelines found on the course moodle page
 - work correctly on exhaustive test cases you have created and described
 - have all debug statements removed or commented
   This means the only output should be from the error conditions, like this: